 children.
 The services offered access to explicit hardcore porn videos which could be viewed on-demand.
 Yet the content of the videos was equivalent to that which in Britain could be sold only to adults in licensed sex shops if supplied on DVD.

-the full videos was open to any visitor who paid a fee.
-As the services accepted everyday payment methods -- such as debit cards -- which occasionally can be used by under 18's, ATVOD ruled that each service had also failed to put in place effective
+access to the full videos was open to any visitor who paid a fee.
+As the services accepted everyday payment methods -- such as debit cards -- which occasionally can be used by under 18's, ATVOD ruled that each service had also failed to put in

 Under 368K(3)(a) of the Communications Act 2003, Ofcom directed J P Media that their entitlement to provide the Jessica Pressley service or any other on-demand programme service was suspended.
 The suspension took immediate effect and continues